 OpenClaw & Airlock Gateway

-Plugin for human-in-the-loop approval of AI tool actions in OpenClaw
+Install and configure the Airlock plugin for human-in-the-loop approval of AI tool actions in OpenClaw

 Overview